Azure-Samples/aks-workload-identity/README.md

 `app1 = working, app2 = working, app3 = working, app4 = working`

 This sample creates an AKS Cluster, and deploys 4 applications which use different AzureAD identities to gain access to secrets in different Azure Key Vaults.

-Each application uses a slightly different authentication method;
+Each application uses a slightly different authentication method.

+The Azure CSI Secrets driver brings simplicity to the application developers, however does create more configuration in the Kubernetes manifest for the applications.

+Workload Identities have a narrowed scope of use, but currently only support Service Principals which require more operational effort to manage than Managed Identities.

 App # | Identity | Uses CSI Secrets driver | Scope | Comments
 ----- | -------- | ----------------------- | ----- | --------